Tomas-Kaiser/fcc-kubernetes-tutorial/README.md

 - `minikube ip` is to to find the IP address which was assigned to the node
 - `ssh docker@<IP_ADDRESS>` this works only if you use a driver other than docker
+  - In case you have used docker driver, then you have to connect into minikube container.
 - `kubectl cluster-info` to see if k8s control pane and CoreDNS are running.
 We can also run the same command with `minikube kibectl clister-info`
 - `kubectl get nodes` to see a list of current nodes which are available in the k8s cluster.
 - `kubectl get pods` to see a list of pods in the cluster